 The line between work and home life has all but vanished for many since the start of the pandemic.
 As employees began to live and work in the same space, employers were forced to reconsider the employee experience.
 While this was an uncomfortable shift for many organizations, employers who have embraced this new reality are experimenting with ways to create a strong work-life culture that meets both employee needs and business goals.

 What are some best practices to create a strong work-life culture?
-Specific initiatives and benefits may vary, but in general, companies that make these shifts will have happier and healthier employees.
+Specific initiatives and benefits may vary, but in general, there are a few tried and true methods so that any company will end up with happier and healthier employees.

 President Theodore Rosevelt is quoted as saying, “Nobody cares how much you know, until they know how much you care.”
 Organizations build their foundation on great strategies and plans, but without empathy the company will fall.
 Now more than ever, employees need to know that their organization cares about their holistic health and feel psychologically safe at work.
 Employee benefits that used to appeal to employees, like great workspaces, gym memberships, and company outings are less enticing than they used to be.
 Employees are more interested in companies that create a strong work-life culture by prioritizing good communication, feedback, and appreciation.
 Building a culture your employees love means showing you care and honor the challenges of work-life balance.